baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 # Introduction to Operating System

 OS abstracts and arbitrates the computer hardware.
-- have direct privileged access to the underlying hardware
+- have direct privileged access to the underlying hardware;
-- hide hardware complexity
+- hide hardware complexity;
-- resource management
+- resource management;
-- provide isolation & protection between different processes
+- provide isolation & protection between different processes.

-OS abstraction: process, thread, file, socket, memory page
+OS abstraction: process, thread, file, socket, memory page.

-OS mechanisms: create, schedule, open, write, allocate
+OS mechanisms: create, schedule, open, write, allocate.

-OS policies: least-recently-used, earliest deadline first, etc.
+OS policies: least-recently-used, earliest deadline first, etc..

 ### OS design principles
-- Separation of mechanism and policy (implement flexible mechanisms to support many policies)
+- Separation of mechanism and policy (implement flexible mechanisms to support many policies).
-- Optimize for common case
+- Optimize for common case.

 ### OS protection boundary
 Privilege mode in kernel mode has direct access to hardware.
 User-kernel switch is supported by modern hardware.
 For example, there is a privilege bit in CPU and can be set by OS.
 If it is set in user mode, trap instructions are triggered and CPU is switched to privileged mode to allow OS to check whether this privileged access is allowed.